-Add WPS Client New and easy way to connect to the Wireless Router via WiFi Protected setup(WPS) A wireless client has to support WPS function in order to use this wizard to add the client to your WPS enabled Wireless Router.
-Please check the user manual and giftbox of your wireless client to see whether it supports the WPS function.
-If your wireless client does not support the WPS function, you have to configure your wireless client manually so it has the same SSID and wireless security settings as on this router.
-Next
+New and eas sy way to connect to the Wireless Router via WiFi Protected setup(WPS) ient has to support WPS function in order to use this wizard to add the client to abled Wireless Router. k the user manual and giftbox of your wireless client to see whether it supports ss client does not support the WPS function, you have to configure your wireless Illy so it has the same SSID and wireless security settings as on this router.